 · Provide documentation from an appropriate professional source verifying the nature of the disability, functional limitations, and the rationale for specific accommodations being recommended.

 · Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined.

 Institutional Rights & Responsibilities

-· The University of Kansas (KU) through the Academic Achievement and Access Center has the right and responsibility to:
+The University of Kansas (KU) through the Student Access Center has the right and responsibility to:

 · Maintain the university’s academic standards.